sallyali7/sei-project-one-/readme.md

 ### Overview ###

 A classic Nokia Snake Game.
-A snake moves continuously in a box and a random apple appears within the paramter.
-The player controls the snake's direction and everytime it eats an apple it grows in length and a new apple is generated at another random location.
+A snake moves continuously in a box and a random apple appears within the paramater.
+The player controls the snake's direction and every time it eats an apple it grows in length and a new apple is generated at another random location.
 The Snake dies and the player loses everytime it crashes into a wall.
-Score board is updated whenever the snake eats an apple.
+Scoreboard is updated whenever the snake eats an apple.

 ## Project Brief & MVP ##